-3. Progress
+3. Progress of Students

-- 3.1 The progress of all candidates is subject to review at the end of each semester. - 3.2 A candidate who fails a re-sit in any course will not normally be permitted to progress to the next level in that subject until he or she has satisfied the relevant examiners. - 3.3 No candidate will be allowed to progress to the next year of his/her Programme of Studies if he/she has failed two or more courses in the preceding year.
+- 3.1 The progress of all students is subject to review at the end of each semester. - 3.2 A student who fails a course will be required to sit both examinations in the following (or a subsequent) year and will not be allowed to proceed to the level two course in that subject until he/she has satisfied the examiners in that subject.
+Normally resit results will be capped at grade D. - 3.3 No student will be allowed to progress to the next year of his/her Programme of Studies if he/she has failed two or more courses in the preceding year.